liteflow-labs/liteflow-js/docs/pages/SDK/react/useCreateNFT.md

   chain: ChainId,         // The chain to mint the asset on
   collection: Address,    // The collection to mint the asset on supply?: number,        // The supply of the asset.
-If not set, the asset will be minted as a 1 of 1 even for ERC1155 royalties?: number,     // The royalties to set on the asset.
-Royalties should be set in basis point so 5% should be 500
+If not set, the asset will be minted as a 1 of 1 even for ERC1155 royalties?: number,     // The royalties to set on the asset expressed in percentage (eg: 5%)
   metadata: {
     name: string,                                         // The name of the asset
     description: string,                                  // The description of the asset